 The Friends of OASIS (FOO) is a non-profit corporation dedicated to the support of the Newport Beach OASIS Senior Center.
 The Oasis Sailing Club is an activity of Friends of OASIS.
 The club’s mission is to provide recreational sailing for older adults.

 In May of 1988 Stan Hauxhurst purchased a 27ft.
-Catalina and made it available for club use.
-The boat now named “OASIS” was donated to FOO in 1992 and used a slip in the marina at Bayside and Pacific Coast Highway.
+Catalina sloop and made it available for club use.
+The boat now named “Oasis” was donated to FOO in 1992 and used a slip in the marina at Bayside and Pacific Coast Highway.

 John Feeley: 1986-1990

 Paul Bjorkholm: 2010-2012

 Of further importance to the club’s success has been its ability to keep the sailing experience affordable.
 The Friends of OASIS, by matching the club’s contribution of $1500 monthly to a Capital Equipment Reserve Fund, has made it possible to have two Catalina 34 Mk II sailboats which are fully paid for.
 Also, the City of Newport Beach, by making slips available at a 50% discount, has made a significant contribution to the club’s vitality.